Skip to Content

-Want to know how long to cook a whole chicken all different ways??
+Want to know how long to cook a whole chicken per pound and all different ways??
 I will explain how to do it in the oven, smoker and all of your countertop appliances.
-Not just fresh or thawed though, we even have instructions for cooking frozen whole chicken in a number of different methods as well!
+Not just fresh or thawed though, we even have instructions for cooking frozen whole chicken in oven and other cooking methods as well!

 how long to cook a whole chicken